c05103/SQL-Baseball-Queries/README.md

-# SQL-Baseball-Queries
+# SQL Baseball Queries

-Data taken from www.seanlahman.com/baseball-archive/statistics
+Answers to problems in my Database Systems class at USU.
+Data for the database was taken from www.seanlahman.com/baseball-archive/statistics